-I'm a neuroscientist with broad training in behaviour, molecular biology and neurochemistry.
-I’m passionate about uncovering how what we eat influences brain function and mental wellbeing.
+I'm a neuroscientist with expertise in learning, memory and behavioural control.
+I’m passionate about uncovering how our diets influence brain function and mental wellbeing.

-In particular, I’m interested in how these changes could predispose individuals to the development of mental illnesses such as depression, anxiety and eating disorders.
+I’m interested in how brain changes caused by diet and obesity can predispose individuals to the development of cognitive decline, depression, anxiety and eating disorders.

-Finding out how the brain is changed following exposure to diet or lifestyle modifications can tell us about how to develop better therapies for people experiencing mood disorders, maladaptive eating, and obesity.
+Finding out how the brain is changed following exposure to diet or lifestyle modifications can tell us about how to develop better therapies for people.

-Outside of academia, I am a passionate science communicator exemplified by my multiple awards in science communication (including a Young Tall Poppy Award, NSW 2015) and invited TEDxSydney 2016 talk (https://tedxsydney.com/talk/this-is-your-brain-on-sugar-amy-reichelt/)
+Outside of academia, I am a passionate science communicator exemplified by my multiple awards in science communication (including a Young Tall Poppy Award, NSW 2015) and invited TEDxSydney 2016 talk 'This is your brain on sugar' (https://tedxsydney.com/talk/this-is-your-brain-on-sugar-amy-reichelt/).

 AIPS Young Tall Poppy NSW 2015, TEDxSydney 2016 Speaker, RMIT Media Star 2017,